Headstone in Old Church Cemetery, Cobh, County Cork, Ireland commemorating Frederick Parslow VC, d. 1915

 Organisation: Merchant Marine

-The Anglo-Californian, travelling without escort, came under contact from U-39 and sustained heavy damage.
+The 'Anglo-Californian', travelling without escort, came under contact from 'U-39' and sustained heavy damage.
 Parslow under great personal risk continued to alter his ships course and in doing so, successfully staved off destruction.
 However, as Parslow had opted to remain on the ship's bridge, without protection, he was killed when the bridge was wrecked.
-Following Parslow's death and in lieu of a captain, the ship's first mate and Parslow's son, succeeded to command the Anglo-Californian and managed to ward off U-39 until two British destroyers arrived on scene to render assistance and drive the submarine away.
+Following Parslow's death and in lieu of a captain, the ship's first mate and Parslow’s son, also named Frederick Parslow, succeeded to command the 'Anglo-Californian' and managed to ward off 'U-39' until two British destroyers arrived on scene to render assistance and drive the submarine away.

 See also M6602.